Nudging the Somas: Exploring How Live-Configurable Mixed Reality Objects Shape Open-Ended Intercorporeal Movements: Results

-When participants first contact an MRO, they are unfamiliar with the "digital physics" behind it.
-They use tentative, playful, simple movements to probe and sense response characteristics.
-Through this process, participants begin to understand not only the "affordance" of the MROs (how it can be interacted with) but also the intentionality of the OJ's nudging (how to interact to get maximum reward).
-For the Rope MRO, participants reached out, tugged, and swung to feel mass and elasticity: "\emph{It is hanging down like a real rope with weight—it just looked like something you'd want to swing}" (P4). "\emph{The sound feedback was very obvious as I swung the rope.
-It was really rewarding.
-I think I should swing faster.}" (P3).
+\paragraph{(S1) \textbf{Learning}---Probing to sense digital physics and the intentionality of nudging.} When participants first encountered an MRO, they were unfamiliar with the \emph{``digital physics''} behind it.
+They used tentative, playful movements to probe and sense response characteristics.
+Through this process, participants began to understand not only the affordance of the MRO (how it can be interacted with) but also the intentionality of the OJs' nudging (what kinds of interaction are more \emph{``rewarded''}).
+The audiovisual feedback scaffolded rapid hypothesis-testing of these unfamiliar dynamics (see~\S\ref{sec:rq1_unfamiliarity}--\ref{sec:rq1_affordances}).

-\item[(S2)] \textbf{Internalizing}: Perceptual coupling and embodied mastery
+\paragraph{(S2) \textbf{Internalizing}---Perceptual coupling and embodied mastery.}

-In this stage, participants transition from unfamiliar to familiar by internalizing the digital physics they've learned through perceptual coupling.
-Through repeated movements and feedback, as action-feedback contingencies stabilize, participants begin treating the MRO's dynamics instinctively as part of their body schema and develop embodied mastery of interaction patterns.
-Although they couldn't directly feel the tangible force in the Rope MRO, participants reported \emph{"hearing the force"} (P21) and "\emph{I could hear how fast I was moving the rope}" (P7).
-This led to more economical strategies (e.g., 360° spins for louder rope swishes): "\emph{Back-and-forth was subtle, but 360° spinning made it much louder}" (P18).
+In this stage, participants transitioned from unfamiliar to familiar by internalizing the digital physics they had learned through perceptual coupling.
+Through repeated movements and feedback, as action--feedback contingencies stabilized, participants began treating the MRO's dynamics instinctively as part of their body schema and developed embodied mastery of interaction patterns.
+Participants reported perceiving force through sound, which led to more economical strategies as they discovered the ``sweet spots'' of each MRO (see~\S\ref{sec:rq1_feedback}--\ref{sec:rq1_mastery}).

-\item[(S3)] \textbf{Coordination}: Group negotiation and social entrainment
+\paragraph{(S3) \textbf{Coordination}---Group negotiation and social entrainment.}

 Once perceptual coupling was in place, groups began to negotiate agency, and coordination emerged through social entrainment.
-Participants used MROs as a medium for negotiation.
-For example, with Rope MROs, some dyads discovered that synchronizing their swinging pace would amplify the rope's movement, making it swing faster and higher, which increased the volume—aligning with the OJ's nudging intention.
-This resulted in emergent dyadic coordination with participants moving in a synchronized pulse left and right together (see Fig. \ref{fig:groupsize} left column).
-For trios, we observed \emph{relay} patterns (sequential spins A→B→C→A) as spinning would accelerate the rope to maximum speed (see Fig. \ref{fig:groupsize} right column).
-Participants framed these behaviors as emergent, not instructed: "\emph{We didn't plan this; it just emerged as we tried to share the fun between us}" (P12).
+Participants used MROs as a medium for negotiation; some dyads discovered that synchronizing their movements would amplify the MRO's response, aligning with the OJs' nudging intention.
+This resulted in emergent dyadic coordination.
+For trios, we observed \emph{relay} patterns as participants created sequential flows of movement.
+These behaviors were emergent, not instructed (see Figure~\ref{fig:groupsize}; \S\ref{sec:rq1_coordination}).